 You never know where your dream job will come from.

 To get to the interview stage, you need to get past the applicant tracking system and impress the hiring manager.
-This means decoding the job listing to determine which skills, qualifications, and achievements are most attractive to the employer and then using those keywords in your resume and cover letter as well as during the job interview.
+This means decoding the job listing to determine which skills, qualifications, and achievements are most attractive to the employer.
+Then, use those keywords in your resume and cover letter as well as during the job interview.

-When you’re applying for a remote job, it’s especially important to show that you have both the hard and soft skills that are necessary for success in the role.
+When you’re applying for a remote job, it’s crucial to show that you have both the hard and soft skills that are necessary for success in the role.

 Remember that your prospective manager may not be able to train you in person.
 In fact, they may not even meet you in person for quite some time—or at all.

-You need to be able to demonstrate that you can jump into the role without a lot of oversight and be a success, starting on day one.
+You need to demonstrate that you can jump into the role without a lot of oversight and be a success, starting on day one.

-Emphasize your job-specific skills—project management, administrative skills, or your familiarity with software packages—but also demonstrate your people skills, such as communication, teamwork, and self-motivation.
+Emphasize your job-specific skills such as project management, administrative skills, or your familiarity with software packages.
+Also, demonstrate your people skills like communication, teamwork, and self-motivation.

-Finally, if you have experience working from home, be sure to highlight it.
-Being able to manage your time, collaborate from a distance, and troubleshoot your own technical difficulties are valuable skills.
-Most employers with remote positions would prefer to hire someone with remote work experience, whether it’s from a previous job, freelance or contract work, or entrepreneurial ventures.
+Finally, if you have experience working from home be sure to highlight it.
+Managing your time, collaborating from a distance, and troubleshooting technical difficulties are valuable skills.
+Most employers with remote positions would prefer to hire someone with remote work experience, whether from a previous job, freelance and contract work, or entrepreneurial ventures.

 The interview process seems to get longer and more involved every year, and the remote hiring process is no different.
-You should prepare for multiple phone or video interviews, which may involve hiring managers, prospective colleagues, and human resources.
+It would help if you prepared for multiple phone or video interviews, which may involve hiring managers, prospective colleagues, and human resources.

 If you’re new to video job interviews, prepare beforehand, and you’ll feel more relaxed during the discussion.
 A ResumeGo survey shows that employers most commonly use these video platforms: